abdibehzad96/abdibehzad96.github.io/README.md

 **Embedded System Design Engineer@ NurAfarinIde Co (_Aug 2020 – _March 2022)**
 - Delivered a C-based IoT control system enabling reliable remote operation of medical devices.
 - Designed and programmed the UI/Controller circuit for humidity and temperature control of enclosed systems.
-- Received the IEC regulatory certificate for designing a commercial compliant laser hair removal machine.
+- Received the IEC regulatory certificate for designing a commercial-compliant laser hair removal machine.

 **Program Manager Assistant @ McMaster Automotive Resource Centre (MARC) (_Nov 2022 - Jan 2024_)**
 - Assisted in communicating and coordinating over 15 successfully delivered projects and 140 staff as part of the MobilityCube program, a $ 20M joint initiative between McMaster and Cubic.